processone/docs.ejabberd.im/content/admin/configuration.md

 **`access_admin: AccessName`**:   This option specifies who is allowed to administrate the Multi-User
 	Chat service.
-The default value is `none`, which means that only the room creator can administer his room.
+The default value is `none`, which means that only the room creator can administer their room.
 The administrators can send a normal message to the service JID, and it will be shown in all active rooms as a service message.
 The administrators can send a groupchat message to the JID of an active room, and the message will